bentlyedyson/HEARTY-HEARTY/ecgcode/README.md

-Arduino code for ECG waves
+Arduino code for ECG waves.

+The main arduino code is available in `heart.ino`